From the Shop to the SummiT

-I was born and raised in Chittenden County by two hard working Vermonters.
+I was born and raised in Chittenden County by two hardworking Vermonters.
 Growing up in a competitive family meant an early relationship with team sports.
-I found my stride on the high school football and lacrosse teams where I developed leadership skills alongside a love for sports with my teammates.
-At home I would follow my dad around helping him with his current home improvement project, a list the never ended.
-During the school day I gravitated towards the physics room and machine shop, where I leaned into my desire to build, here I learned the basics of CAD, welding, CNC operation, milling, and wood working all in service of my own new list of projects, seemingly never ending.
+I found my stride on the high school football and lacrosse teams, where I developed leadership skills alongside a love for sports with my teammates.

-I went on to earn a BS in Mechanical Engineering with a minor in Pure Mathematics from the University of Vermont.
-I relied on my experience with metal and wood working skills from High School to guide me through the technical course work at UVM.
-As a break from theoretical studies, I gravitated towards the school's all electric Formula style racing team, the Alternative Energy Racing Organization (AERO).
-It was at AERO that I studied under experienced engineers that inspired my progression to earn the position as club President and Lead Mechanical Engineer in my senior year.
-This was achieved collaboratively within the height of the pandemic presenting its own unique challenges to overcome — while attempting to build a race car and as important, a high performing team of diverse individuals.
+I went on to earn a BS in Mechanical Engineering, with a minor in Pure Mathematics, from the University of Vermont.
+I relied on my high school metal and woodworking experience to guide me through the technical coursework at UVM.
+To balance the theoretical studies, I joined the school's all-electric Formula-style racing team, the Alternative Energy Racing Organization (AERO).
+It was there I studied under experienced engineers who inspired my progression to become Club President and Lead Mechanical Engineer in my senior year — a role I achieved collaboratively during the height of the pandemic, while building both a race car and a high-performing team of diverse individuals.

-At UVM I decided it was time to stretch my comfort zone in my extra-curricular activities; leading me to the club gymnastics team and a program that provided violin lessons.
-In these groups I formed friendships that have lasted long after graduation.
+At UVM, I also decided to stretch my comfort zone: I joined the club gymnastics team and a violin program.
+In these groups, I formed friendships that have lasted long after graduation.

-Always loving the outdoors, and doing anything it took to get out on skis, my outdoor interests grew towards the end of college and into professional life.
-Now I spend most of my free time, mountain biking, skiing, climbing, hiking, and camping.
-Always making sure to mix in my love for photography and the occasional violin practice session.
+Always loving the outdoors — and doing anything it took to get out on skis — my interests grew even more toward the end of college and into professional life.
+Now I spend most of my free time mountain biking, skiing, climbing, hiking, and camping — always making sure to mix in my love for photography and the occasional violin practice session.

 My Favorite Photos